arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

 end
 ```

 I have chosen a simple service to focus on most important parts.
-As you can see we call a **domain service** to create Team model and save it in a DB.
+As you can see we call a **domain service** to create Team model and save it into the Database.
 Team is an aggregate root in relation Team <-> Members.
-After that we publish event to the Event Store.
+After creating a Team we publish event to the Event Store.
 We use our own Event Store called **RailsEventStore**.
 You can check out the [github repository](https://github.com/arkency/rails_event_store).
-Publishing event should be placed in the domain service but It was a first step to put in an app service.
+Publishing event should be placed in aggregate but It was a first step to put in an app service.
-As I said before we have not used the Event Sourcing yet.
-We wanted to cut scope and we decided to save a „current” state for now.
+We don't use the Event Sourcing.
+We decided to save a „current” state for now.
+Event Sourcing is a completely orthogonal concept to CQRS.
+Doing CQRS does not require event sourcing.
 But we save all events so It will be very ease to build an aggregate's state using events.

 We inject the EventStore instance using a custom injector.
 The whole setup you can see bellow.